kouadio23/ivoryulpanel/README.md

 ## Directory Contents
 Below is the directory contents as well as explanations for important files, such as source code files
 ```
+│   .gitignore          <-- List of files that git should ignore
+│   .gitlab-ci.yml      <-- GitLab configuration file
+│   .htaccess           <-- Specifies which page should be the landing page
+│   generate_panel.php  <-- This page generates the panel design, and displays it to the user
+│   input.js            <-- I believe this handles changing inputs from the user
+│   motor_form.php      <-- This screen takes information from the user regarding each motor
+│   panel_form.php      <-- This is the landing page, and takes in the amount of motors and relevant information.
+│   panel_model.php     <-- This holds all the class declerations for the project
+│   README.md           <-- The file you are reading
+│   redirect_test.php   <-- I believe this is an old test file -Josh
+│   reference.xml       <-- This holds an XML table of UL 508A rules
+│   style.css           <-- The stylesheet for the website
+│   svg_style.svg       <-- The stylesheet for SVG objects on the website
+│   test_form.php       <-- I believe this is an old test file -Josh
+│   test_output.php     <-- I believe this is an old test file -Josh
 │
-├─── .github/ <--- Contains github actions config files
+├───cached_pages        <-- Directory that allows the server to hold cached diagrams, as well as a stylesheet
+│       cached_pages_01.txt
+│       style.css
 │
-├─── database_scripts/ <-- Holds scripts related to the database, such as original creation script
-│
-├─── Images/ <-- Holds Image assets
-│
-├─── Legacy_codebase/  <-- This holds the environment that the app originally had
-│
-├─── Pages/ <-- Holds the PHP & HTML pages for the site
-│       ├─── widgets/ <-- holds mini-widgets, such as the pop-out drawer
-│       └─── dummy_data/ <-- holds files with temporary dummy data
-│
-├─── scripts/ <-- Holds Javascript files for the website
-│       ├─── js_objects/ <-- holds the Class scripts for JS classes
-│       └─── widget_scripts/ <-- holds scripts to enable page scripts, e.g. script for pop-out drawer
-│
-├─── styles/        <-- Directory to hold style.css
+└───images              <-- Directory to hold image assets
-│
-├─── .htaccess <-- Apache access file
-├─── index.php <-- landing page for the site
-└─── README.md <-- This file
+        color_scheme.PNG
+        favicon.ico

 ```